 Tree frogs are small, from one to two inches long, and they are almost never seen on the ground.
 Here they seem to stay mostly in the trees near our small pond.
 On warm spring nights when the temperature is around 60 degrees, the male tree frogs “sing” to attract the females.
 Their song is a repeated loud trill that sounds more like birds than frogs.
 The female lays egg masses that break into smaller clusters of eggs in the water, and these eggs hatch in three to seven days depending on temperature.
 We have noticed that the tree frog tadpoles have a rounder body and a wider tail than other tadpoles.
 They become perfectly formed tiny frogs within a couple of months.

 We probably have a lot of tree frogs here if the volume of their “trills” is any indication… but they are nocturnal and so reclusive we almost never see them.
-So when a tree frog jumped from a tree and landed right beside my husband’s gloved hand as he was weeding, it was an interesting opportunity for some photographs.
+So when a tree frog jumped from a tree and landed right beside my gloved hand as I was weeding, it was an interesting opportunity for some photographs.

 This type of tree frog is able to change color according to temperature and their surroundings.
 When we first saw the frog in these photographs, he was almost the same dark brown as the tree he had jumped from.
-After trying to jump out of my husband’s gloved hand for several minutes as we tried to get a focused picture, the frog’s color gradually changed to a whitish gray color that almost exactly matched my husband’s dirt-covered work glove.
+After trying to jump out of my gloved hand for several minutes as I tried to get a focused picture, the frog’s color gradually changed to a whitish gray color that almost exactly matched my dirt-covered work glove.
 The spot under the frog’s eyes also became very green.

 During winter tree frogs hibernate on the ground under leaves, bark, or roots.
 Their breathing and heart beat actually stop, but they have such a high level of glycerol in their blood, it prevents ice crystals from forming in their cells.
 According to some sources, up to eighty percent of a tree frog’s body actually freezes and their eyes become opaque, but because ice crystals do not form and burst the cells, the frog is able to survive the freezing temperatures and thaw out again in the spring.

-A few days after the adult tree frog paid us a visit, my husband noticed a tiny baby tree frog under a piece of dark bark that had fallen near the pond.
+A few days after the adult tree frog paid us a visit, I noticed a tiny baby tree frog under a piece of dark bark that had fallen near the pond.
 This tiny frog was literally the size of a green pea, but it already had large transparent toe pads and warts on its back.
-It changed color from the dark brown of the bark to the lighter golden brown of the pine needles it hid in as we tried to get a picture of it.
+It changed color from the dark brown of the bark to the lighter golden brown of the pine needles it hid in as I tried to get a picture of it.
 It did not help that this tiny frog was already a great climber and a high jumper and definitely did not want to pose for pictures!